Certain hereditary metabolic disorders

 When liver cells do not receive enough blood, they die and are replaced with scar tissue.

-Sinusoidal obstruction syndrome (veno-occlusive disease) is sometimes caused by pyrrolizidine alkaloids.
+Sinusoidal obstruction syndrome is sometimes caused by pyrrolizidine alkaloids.
 These substances are present in certain herbal products such as bush (rooibos) teas, which are sometimes used for their supposed health benefits.

 Most drugs must be processed in the liver.
 Some can harm the liver and require periodic liver blood tests while the person takes these drugs.